Pkhuyar/hhvm/hphp/hack/doc/HIPs/type-refinements.md

 This feature, referred to as _type refinements_, adds the ability to specify structural constraints on a type.
-The type subject to the constraints is said to be _refined_.
-In this HIP, type refinements can only constrain type and context constants of a class/interface.
+The type subject to the constraints is said to be _refined_. abctype refinements can only constrain type and context constants of a class/interface.
 The constraints on such constants can be either _exact_ or _loose_.
 An exact constraint fully specifies the constant while a loose